jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

       `Molly` thanks Finance committee for the proposed budget, it looks like the Meeting will be able to stay within the budget. `Sarah`_ also noted that we have been under $175 for
       $176.30 deficit per month, `Sarah`_ hopes that we can make that in rental income.
-Budget approved with apperciation for all the Finance Committee's hard work.
+Budget approved with appreciation for all the Finance Committee's hard work.

-      Striving for a six month mortgage and utilities perminate reserve.
+      Striving for a six month mortgage and utilities permanent reserve.
 Trying to keep $2,000 checking balance.
 Reminds members and attenders that at end of year donation.

       Suggestions for local distributions.
 We have $100.00 New Foundations, proposed we send $25